Canadian Organic Growers: Advocating for an Organic Future

 Rural communities are benefitting from more money flowing into rural economies, and more people living in these communities have access to healthy, nutritious food.
 COG address the human aspect of food production by supporting the development of school gardens, incorporating mindfulness practices into gardening workshops, and developing an online Indigenous gardening workshop.

 Our work also addresses the current climate crisis.
 Agriculture accounts for about 10% of total greenhouse gas emissions (GHG) globally; COG is teaching farmers how to sequester (trap) carbon in the soil and reduce GHG emissions.

 Our main goal is to promote organic growing and strengthen the organic food supply through education, advocacy, collaboration, and partnerships.
 We want to provide farmers and gardeners with the tools they need to grow organic food, and in doing so, promote biodiversity, mitigate climate change, and protect our environment for future generations.

 For farmers, we’re doing this through peer-to-peer education, publication of books, and production of webinars.
 We bring experts out to the field to talk with individual farmers about how they can adopt regenerative organic farming practices, and go to schools to help children learn how to garden organically and develop a taste for organic food (and practices).
-COG also helps seniors find accessible ways to garden and, in doing so, they can enjoy the physical and mental benefits of gardening organically in a community.
+Canadian Organic Growers also helps seniors find accessible ways to garden and, in doing so, they can enjoy the physical and mental benefits of gardening organically in a community.